JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    import com.jetbrains.simplelogin.shared.randomUUID
    ```

-   For Android and iOS, Kotlin will use its different platform-specific implementations.
+   Now, Kotlin will use different platform-specific implementations of UUID for Android and iOS.

 ### Run your cross-platform application on Android